Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Scrum Master is working with the Developers that has members in different physical locations.
 The Developers meets in a variety of meeting rooms and has much to do logistically (for example, set up conference calls) before the Daily Scrum.
 What action should the Scrum Master take? (choose the best answer)

-- [ ] Ask the Developers members to alternate who is responsible for meeting setup.
+- [ ] Ask the Developers to alternate who is responsible for meeting setup.
 - [ ] Set up the meeting and tell the Developers that is how it will be done.
 - [ ] Inform Management and ask them to solve it.
 - [x] Allow the Developers to self-manage and determine for itself what to do.